MediaComem/comem-travel-log-ionic-setup/README.md

 Authentication will be performed by the [Travel Log API][travel-log-api] (or your own API if you don't use Travel Log)

-The API requires a bearer token be sent to identify the user when making requests on some resources (e.g. when creating trips).
+The API requires a "Bearer token" be sent to identify the user when making requests on some resources (e.g. when creating trips).
-This bearer token must be sent in the `Authorization` header for all requests requiring identification.
+This token must be sent in the `Authorization` header for all requests requiring identification.

 Once login/logout is implemented, you will also set up an **HTTP interceptor** to automatically add this header to every request.

 ### Check the documentation of the API's authentication resource

-The Travel Log API provides an [`/auth` resource](https://comem-travel-log-api.onrender.com/#api-Authentication-CreateAuthenticationToken) on which you can make a POST request to authenticate.
+The Travel Log API provides an [`/auth` resource](https://demo-travel-log-api.onrender.com/#api-Authentication-CreateAuthenticationToken) on which you can make a POST request to authenticate.

 You need to make a call that looks like this: